 How to Preheat Your Pizza Stone

 Place the pizza stone in a cold oven, and turn it on the highest setting.
 Then, leave the stone to preheat for at least 45 minutes to 1 hour.
-If you have a broiler in your oven, I also recommend to turn that on to make the pizza stone really hot.
-I usually let turn on the broiler after around 15 minutes, to avoid thermal chock.
+If you have a broiler in your oven, I also recommend turning that on to make the pizza stone really hot.
+I usually let turn on the broiler after around 15 minutes, to avoid thermal shock.

 If you want to learn more about how to preheat your pizza stone, check out this article.